StanfordVL/OmniGibson/bddl/README.md

 ### With simulator

 To use a BEHAVIOR activity with a simulator, create a subclass of `BEHAVIORActivityInstance` for your simulator.
 Example for iGibson 2.0.
-This will require an implementation of sampling functionality or pre-sampled scenes that satisfy the activity's initial condition and implementation for checking each type of binary kinematic predicate (e.g. `ontop`, `nextto`) and unary nonkinematic predicate (e.g. `cooked`, `soaked`).
+This will require an implementation of sampling functionality or pre-sampled scenes that satisfy the activity's initial condition and implementation for checking each type of binary kinematic predicate (e.g. `ontop`, `nextto`) and unary nonkinematic predicate (e.g. `cooked`, `saturated`).

 ## Logic evaluator for goal